carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Weather setting

 Each town is loaded with a specific weather that fits it, however this can be set at will.
 There are two scripts that offer different approaches to the matter.
-The first one sets custom weather condition, the other one would creates a dynamic weather that changes conditions over time.
-CARLA provides a script for each approach.
-It is possible to directly code weather conditions, but this will be covered later when [changing weather conditions](#change-conditions).
+The first one sets a dynamic weather that changes conditions over time.
+The other sets custom weather conditions.
+It is also possible to code weather conditions.
+This will be covered later when [changing weather conditions](#change-conditions).

 * __To set a dynamic weather__.
 Open a new terminal and run __dynamic_weather.py__.
-This scripts allows to set the ratio at which the weather changes, being `1.0` the defaul setting.
+This script allows to set the ratio at which the weather changes, being `1.0` the default setting.

 ```sh
 cd /opt/carla/PythonAPI/examples